rbhogal/game-save-app/README.md

 ## Why I built the project this way

 * This was my very first react and redux project (other than many small tutorial based react projects)
-* My goal was to simulate a professional work enviornment while maintaining focus on JavaScript and React/Redux to learn the ropes
+* My goal was to simulate a professional work enviornment while maintaining focus on JavaScript and React/Redux
 * Therefore I decided to keep it simple with the CSS and used external sheets rather than CSS-in-JS styled components or CSS Modules

 ## How I worked on this project

 ### Design

+* I forwent using Figma to design the app in order to maintain focus on js.
+Instead I drew it out roughly on a sketchpad: [Image of Sketchpag]()
-* This app's design was inspired from varous gaming-related websites such as [GOG.com](https://www.gog.com/) and [IGDB.com](https://www.igdb.com/games/the-legend-of-zelda-breath-of-the-wild) to name a few
+* However for the app's design I dud take inpsiration from varous gaming-related websites such as [GOG.com](https://www.gog.com/) and [IGDB.com](https://www.igdb.com/games/the-legend-of-zelda-breath-of-the-wild) to name a few

 ### Planning
 * I created user stories and features: [Screenshot](https://raw.githubusercontent.com/rbhogal/game-save-app/main/screenshots/game-save-user-stories-features.png)